venk120soft/vastu-learnings/README.md

 Vastu Shastra is an ancient shatra to provide us the better health, wealth by following right directions for each action and things to place

+Minimum sides we need to leave for building the house

+- south 2 ft
+- west 3 ft
+- north 4 ft
+- east 5 ft

+Always South should be lower than or equal to West.

+Always North should be lower than or equal to East and greater than south and west .

+Thease are min place to leave, if you have more place feel free to extend more with that dimensions
 ## Choosing the plot
 Avoid choosing the plots near Smashanam and temples